-The course concludes with a live webinar where participants will have the opportunity to engage with the Evidence for Learning team, ask questions and share learnings.
+The course concludes with a live webinar where participants will have the opportunity to engage with the E4L team, ask questions and share learnings.

 - develop an understanding of how research evidence can support school improvement and student outcomes